dagison/samuel-and-jeb/README.md

 # samuel-and-jeb
 This is for Samuel Jackson.
+Check out johndamage.github.io/samuel-and-jeb/